 Arid Environments and Drought

-Arid environments are places that normally have very low rainfall such as deserts.
+Arid environments normally have very low rainfall, such as deserts.
 Many arid environments are hot, causing water to evaporate faster than it can be replaced.

 The following are characteristics of arid environments:

-- The lack of vegetation means there is very little leaf fall and therefore there is little.
+- The lack of vegetation means there is minimal leaf fall, and therefore, there is little.
 Soils are shallow and are not very fertile.

 Although arid environments are challenging, plants, animals and humans living there have adapted to cope with limited water supplies.

 A drought is a severe shortage of water in a particular location.
-There are a number of causes of drought, but they often happen when rainfall is below average for a long period of time (weeks, months and years).
+There are many causes of drought, but they often happen when rainfall is below average for a long time (weeks, months and years).

-Droughts can cause hazards for people and ecosystems, both of which rely on water for survival.
+Droughts can cause hazards for people and ecosystems, which rely on water for survival.

-Droughts lead to the depletion of water in rivers, lakes and reservoirs causing aquatic life and vegetation to die.
-Due to a lack of water entering lakes and reservoirs water becomes stagnant as there is less freshwater to dilute waste material.
+Droughts lead to water depletion in rivers, lakes and reservoirs, causing aquatic life and vegetation to die.
+In addition, due to a lack of water entering lakes and reservoirs, water becomes stagnant due to less freshwater diluting waste material.
 This increases the risk of contamination of water supplies and waterborne diseases such as cholera.

 Agriculture can be affected by drought as a lack of water can damage crops and harm livestock.
 This can cause food shortages and increase malnutrition.
 Farmers are also at risk of losing their livelihoods.

-When vegetation dies and the soil is bare it is at risk of erosion by wind and rain.
-When erosion occurs, it removes the layer of topsoil which means even when the rain returns it can be difficult to grow crops in the future.
+When vegetation dies, and the soil is bare, it is at risk of erosion by wind and rain.
+When erosion occurs, it removes the topsoil layer, which means it can be difficult to grow crops in the future even when the rain returns.
 This can lead to further food shortages and famine.